machine learning +

 print(f"Last message: {snapshot.values['messages'][-1].content[:80]}...")

-If next is (), the graph hit END.
-If it reads ('chatbot',), the graph paused before that node — the kind of thing you see with human-in-the-loop setups.
+If snapshot.next is (), the graph hit END.
+If it shows ('chatbot',), the graph is paused right before the chatbot node — typical when you use human-in-the-loop stops.

-What if you need to change what the graph “knows” between calls?
-Maybe you want to add a system prompt, fix a bad tool call, or trim old messages. update_state() lets you edit the checkpoint in place.
+Between runs, you might need to tweak the state.
+Maybe you want to slip in a system prompt, undo a bad tool call, or shift the tone of the chat. update_state() lets you write new values straight into the snapshot.

 python